khurananick/TwilioStudioExecutionLogImport/readme.md

 1. Go to your kibana home page.
 For docker it's probably `localhost:8888` and for manual install it's probably `localhost:5601`.
 You will be greeted with the page below.
 Click the Dashboard icon to continue.
 <p align="center"><img src="./screenshots/kibana-home-annotated.png?raw=true" width="650px" /></p>

-2. Select STUDIO FLOW LIVE VIEW or STUDIO FLOW LIVE TREE VIEW based on the type of graph you'd like to see.
+2. Select STUDIO FLOW LIVE VIEW based on the type of graph you'd like to see.
 For this guide, we will use the former.

 <p align="center"><img src="./screenshots/kibana-dashboard-list.png?raw=true" width="650px" /></p>